top of page

 What I find fascinating: when these patterns are sufficiently pronounced, they 'spill over' into work outputs, all the way up to the highest level within a company:

 Branding.
 Strategy.
+Customer and Employee feedback.
 Audit issues.

 Those who know where to look can find these patterns right there, and translate them into predictive statements about the corporation, including strengths, weaknesses, and risks.